 You may start with the first steps of the procedure at any time.
 The final online assessment rounds are scheduled for

 Dates might change; only the dates provided in the email are final.
-The maximum number of participants is 20.
 We will invite you to a final assessment round based on the order in which you submit your assessment and, if possible, based on the time zone you are in.
 This means you cannot choose a date yourself.
 Please bear in mind that the assessment may be scheduled in Central European Time.

 If you are a non-European student, you may be eligible for a Zuyd Scholarship.